Braneworld Dark Energy in light of DESI DR2: Acknowledgements

 \section{Acknowledgements}

 We thank Edmund Copeland for useful comments on the manuscript.
 SSM thanks Antonio Padilla for helpful discussions on the axion potential, and for comments on the braneworld model.
 We thank Rikpratik Sengupta for discussions during the early stages of this project.
 SSM is supported by a STFC Consolidated Grant [No. ST/T000732/1] as a Research Fellow at the University of Nottingham, UK\@.
+VS thanks the Anusandhan National Research Foundation (ANRF), India, for the National Science Chair Professorship which provided partial funding for this work.
 YS is supported by the National Academy of Sciences of Ukraine under project 0121U109612 and by a grant from Simons Foundation International SFI-PD-Ukraine-00014573, PI~LB.
+SSM thanks IUCAA for the hospitality.

 For the purpose of open access, the authors have applied a CC BY public copyright license to any Author Accepted Manuscript version arising.